 The eCF is available to all IEEE publications at no cost

 The setup process for the eCF is very quick and simple.
-Any volunteer who wants to link, for example, a manuscript submission web site to the eCF tool must first register the site and publication title with the IPR Office.
-Once it is registered, a website will be able to pass article metadata via an encrypted string attached to the URL, after which time the eCF tool can be invoked directly by authors from the access-controlled site.
+As conference organizers begin preparing for their conferences’ paper submission process, they are advised that IEEE requires all authors intending to publish in the IEEE Xplore® digital library must provide a transfer of copyright.
+IEEE Meetings, Conferences & Events (MCE) will reach out to conference organizers with the initial steps in the copyright registration process.
+Once registered, a website will be able to pass article metadata via an encrypted string attached to the URL, after which time the eCF tool can be invoked directly by authors from the access-controlled site.
 A brief process will guide authors to the appropriate form, which is signed by typing in their names and clicking on a "Submit" button.

-The eCF provides additional publishing agreements for journals, such as the Open Access Publishing Agreement, and the Creative Commons Attribution (CC BY) license.
+The eCF provides additional publishing agreements for journals, such as the Creative Commons Attribution (CC BY) license.
 Authors submitting to hybrid journals are given a clear explanation of their publishing options and have an opportunity to select their preferred publishing model (Traditional or Open Access).
 The eCF has extensive information sidebars throughout the process to help advise authors about each step, and an overall streamlined process.

-All interested volunteers not currently using the eCF are invited to go to the registration form to begin the process of setting up your site so that you, too, may be able to take advantage of this important tool.
+Any interested volunteers not currently using the eCF are invited to go to contact the IPR Office to begin the process of setting up your site so that you, too, may be able to take advantage of this important tool.

-Contact Bill Hagen, IEEE Intellectual Property Rights Office (email@example.com or +1 732 562 3966), if you should like to discuss any of this beforehand.
+Contact the IEEE Intellectual Property Rights Office (firstname.lastname@example.org), if you should like to discuss any of this beforehand.

 The eCF is a highly effective tool that transfers ownership rights of the intellectual property to IEEE and saves significant amounts of time and effort on the part of IEEE authors, volunteers, and staff.
 Setting up the eCF is easy and is free to all IEEE publications.